cucumber/docs/content/docs/community/contributing-to-documentation.md

 The Cucumber documentation is open source and anyone is welcome to contribute.
 In fact, we'd really appreciate your help!

-Each page provides a link to easily edit the content of that page.
+Each page provides a link to edit the content of that page.
 You can also make your changes to the [docs.cucumber.io project on Github](https://github.com/cucumber/docs.cucumber.io).

 # Process